-- b.
-The aggregate amount of such costs, and an itemized list of such costs. - c.
-The intent of the County to record the assessment as a lien against the property, if not paid timely, within the period of twenty (20) business days. - d.
-The intent of the County to charge interest at the rate of 12% per annum or at the maximum rate allowed by law, whichever is less, if the assessment is not paid timely, within the period of twenty (20) business days. - e.
-The intent of the County to declare the assessment delinquent and to place the assessment on the tax roll as a non-ad valorem assessment if not paid by the following September 1. - f.
-The potential for the property to be subject to the sale of a tax certificate, bearing interest by law at a rate as high as 18% per annum, if the non-ad valorem assessment is not paid as part of the tax bill on the property. - g.
-The potential for the property to be sold and conveyed by tax deed if the tax certificate is not redeemed by payment of the non-ad valorem assessment in full, plus interest, as required by Florida law.
+- (b) The aggregate amount of such costs, and an itemized list of such costs. - (c) The intent of the County to record the assessment as a lien against the property, if not paid within twenty (20) business days of delivery. - (d) The intent of the County to charge interest at the maximum rate allowed by Chapter 55, Florida Statutes if the assessment is not paid within twenty (20) business days. - (e) The intent of the County to declare the assessment delinquent and to place the assessment on the tax roll as a non-ad valorem assessment if not paid by the following September 1. - (f) The potential for the property to be subject to the sale of a tax certificate, bearing interest by law at a rate as high as 18% per annum, if the non-ad valorem assessment is not paid as part of the tax bill on the property. - (g) The potential for the property to be sold and conveyed by tax deed if the tax certificate is not redeemed by payment of the non-ad valorem assessment in full, plus interest, as required by Florida law. - 116.1.9 The decision of the building official shall be final in cases of emergency, which, in the opinion of the building official, involve imminent danger to human life or health, or the property of others.
+The building official shall promptly cause such building, structure, electrical, gas, mechanical or plumbing equipment or system or portion thereof to be made safe, secured, or cause its removal.
+For this purpose, the building official may at once enter such structure or land on which it stands, or abutting land or structures, with such assistance and at such cost as the building official may deem necessary.
+The building official may order the vacating of adjacent structures and may require the protection of the public by appropriate fence or such other means as may be necessary, and for this purpose may close a public or private way.
+Taking such action does not create a continuing obligation on the part of the building official to continue with maintaining such building, structure, equipment or system; or create liability for any damage to the property.